 “Instead of shutting down at those moments, you need to shift your attitude towards loving the resistance that’s arriving.
 There’s truth in the resistance.
 There’s power in the resistance.
 There is hope in the resistance.
 If you can push through, If you can breathe into, or if you can lean back into that rather awkward growth spurt, what you are doing is your actually doing is being compassionate. “

-What I love about Danielle LaPorte’s quote is the positive acknowledgement of resistance, a word that seems to be always shown in a negative light.
+What I love about Danielle LaPorte’s quote is the positive acknowledgment of resistance, a word that seems to be always shown in a negative light.

-2. Reward Your Self!
-Create plan of reward and positively reinforce your own good behavior.
+2. Reward Yourself!
+Create a plan of reward and positively reinforce your own good behavior.
 Treat your inner artist child to something he or she really wants or gets excited about.
 Set achievable steps along the way to your goal with rewards at different parts of the journey.

-3. Tell yourself your doing a great job.
-Whether its a re-commitment, commitment, continuation or whatever or where ever you are at with your goal, your doing a great job.
-Your are doing a great job.
+3. Tell yourself you’re doing a great job.
+Whether it’s a re-commitment, commitment, continuation, or whatever or wherever you are at with your goal, you’re doing a great job.
+You are doing a great job.
 You are doing a great job.
 Use affirmations to take down your inner critic.